conventional-changelog/conventional-changelog/README.md

 Type: `string` Possible values: `'angular', 'atom', 'codemirror', 'ember', 'eslint', 'express', 'jquery', 'jscs', 'jshint'`

 It's recommended to use a preset so you don't have to define everything yourself.
+Presets are names of built-in `config`.

 **NOTE:** `options.config` will be overwritten by the values of preset.
 You should use either `preset` or `config`, but not both.